SEC501: Advanced Security Essentials - Enterprise Defender

 • Overview

 Security is all about understanding, mitigating, and controlling the risk to an enterprise's critical assets.
 An enterprise must understand the changing threat landscape and have the capacity to compare it against its own vulnerabilities that could be exploited to compromise the environment.
-This second course section will present the variety of tests that can be run against an enterprise and show how to perform effective penetration tests to better understand the security posture for network services, operating systems, and applications.
-In addition, we will talk about social engineering and reconnaissance activities to better emulate increasingly prevalent threats to users.
+This course section will present the variety of tests that can be run against an enterprise, and show how to perform effective penetration tests to better understand the security posture for network services, operating systems, and applications.
+In addition, we will talk about social engineering and open-source intelligence activities to better emulate increasingly prevalent threats to users.

 Exercises